 Very often people list their home for sale expecting a quick sale at the asking price, thinking buyers will immediately fall in love with it because they love it so much.
 But sometimes the reality is different.
 Buyers see all the flaws, offers are lower than expected, and/or the house sits on the market unsold far longer than the seller expected.
 Living in your home but having to be showing ready is tiresome and a lot of work.
 Eventually stress and all those negative feelings set in.
-With some preparation, though, you can stay positive when selling your house in Westfield, Cranford, Clark, Scotch Plains and Fanwood Areas even if it takes a little longer than you’d like.
+With some preparation, though, you can stay positive when selling your house in Westfield, Cranford, Clark, Scotch Plains, Fanwood and Mountainside Areas even if it takes a little longer than you’d like.

 Fall Out of Love